awsdocs/amazon-ec2-user-guide/doc_source/ec2-lamp-amazon-linux-2.md

    ```
    [ec2-user ~]$ sudo yum install -y httpd mariadb-server
    ```

-**Note**
-You can view the current versions of these packages with the following command:
+   You can view the current versions of these packages using the following command:

    ```
    yum info package_name